 Under the Hatch-Waxman Amendments, the FDA may not approve an ANDA until any applicable period of non-patent exclusivity for the RLD has expired.
 The FDCA provides a period of five years of non-patent data exclusivity for a new drug containing a new chemical entity.
+An NCE is a drug that contains no active moiety that has previously been approved by the FDA in any other NDA.
+An active moiety is the molecule or ion responsible for the physiological or pharmacological action of the drug substance.
 In cases where such exclusivity has been granted, an ANDA may not be filed with the FDA until the expiration of five years unless the submission is accompanied by a Paragraph IV certification, in which case the applicant may submit its application four years following the original product approval.
 The FDCA also provides for a period of three years of exclusivity if the NDA includes reports of one or more new clinical investigations, other than bioavailability or bioequivalence studies, that were conducted by or for the applicant and are essential to the approval of the application.
 This three-year exclusivity period often protects changes to a previously approved drug product, such as a new dosage form, route of administration, combination or indication.

-Hatch-Waxman Patent Certification and the 30 Month Stay
+Hatch-Waxman Patent Certification and the 30-Month Stay